Home

 However, it appears that the Spanish inventor was fascinated with mechanical inventions rather than electrical, although it is clear that back then, not many inventions were based on electricity.
 For this reason, he created the first mechanical chess player machine in 1912.
 Torres used electromagnets that he placed under the board of his invention to play a chess game.

-Although no one can say with certainty how this machine was able to deliver and execute its moves, it is clear that El Ajedrecista did amazing moves.
+Although no one can say with certainty how this machine was able to deliver and execute its moves, it is clear that El Ajedrecista made amazing moves.
 All the moves the chess machine made were self-initiated.

 In an interview given to a Spanish journalist, Torres described briefly his machine as follows: